casenjo/home-infra/README.md

 - Cloudflared: Provides DNS over HTTPS for Pi-Hole
 - Portainer: Management of the containers
 - Firefly III: Self-hosted finance management
+- OpenVPN: Private VPN setup to allow use of Pi-Hole from outside

 ## Setup
 - Make a copy of `env-example` and save it as `.env`